 INSTRUCTIONS for ENTRY and FESTIVAL REGULATIONS

-All entries must be received by 01 March 2017; late entries will be accepted only at committee discretion.
-Any changes to entries must be completed by 01 April 2017.
+All entries must be received by 15 March 2019; late entries will not be accepted.
+Any changes to entries must be completed by 01 April 2019.

 FEES must be paid at time of entry, preferably using BACS, or by cheque payable to ‘Abingdon Music Festival Association’.
 Fee amounts are shown in the schedule of classes.
 Once an entry has been accepted, no fees will be refunded.